Conor Kenna

-Conor Kenna (born 21 August 1984) is a retired Irish footballer who played as a centre back.
+Conor Kenna (born 21 August 1984) is an Irish retired footballer who played as a centre back.

 Club career

 Shelbourne & UCD

 Kenna began his League of Ireland career with Shelbourne where he was a primary figure in the Reds' under 21 squad and was briefly part of their first team squad.
 He left Shels prior to the start of 2004 League of Ireland season to join First Division UCD for whom he helped to promotion to the Premier Division with a 2nd-place finish.
 His primary role was at centre back although he deputised on many occasions at left back for UCD in spite of being right footed.
 Kenna formed a highly successful partnership at centre back with Alan McNally in a defence that gave up the fourth fewest goals in the 2006 League of Ireland season.
 Kenna was called into an Irish U-21 squad in 2005 but had to withdraw through injury.
 He was appointed UCD captain in the 2008 pre-season to replace the retired Tony McDonnell.
 He scored his first competitive goal for UCD in a 3–2 defeat to Derry City on 7 March 2008.